DoctorChip/App/README.md

 # To Do

- ------ high priority ------
+-- High Priority

- ------ low priority -------
+-- Log Priority
 RegisterUser needs reforming into less queries and to better handle error messages Once android dev begins, look in to editing app.get into app.post